ilyarudnitsky/sequelize-paginate-easy/README.md

 });

 /*
-  At this moment scope works only with include shape */
+  At this moment scope works only with include and where shape */
 ```